Equivariant Coarse (Co-)Homology Theories: Examples

 We summarize: \begin{thm} Let $\Gamma$ be a discrete group.
-The $\K$-theory groups of the $\Gamma$-equivariant relative Roe algebras with coefficients in a possibly graded $\Gamma$-\textCstar-algebra constitute a $\Gamma$-equivariant coarse homology theory on the admissible category of pairs of coarsely connected proper metric isometric $\Gamma$-spaces which satisfies the flasqueness axiom. \end{thm}
+The $\K$-theory groups of the $\Gamma$-equivariant relative Roe algebras with coefficients in a possibly graded $\Gamma$-\textCstar-algebra constitute a $\Gamma$-equivariant coarse homology theory on the admissible category of pairs of proper metric isometric $\Gamma$-spaces which satisfies the flasqueness and the strong homotopy axiom. \end{thm}